 Windows 10 – Time to get excited

 Windows 10 is indeed exciting.
-Microsoft is betting everything on the operating system, which will be same across all types of devices – from PCs to notebooks to tablets to phone.
+Microsoft is betting everything on the operating system, which will be the same across all types of devices – from PCs to notebooks to tablets to phones.
 The features may be more or less available depending upon the type of device being used.
-For example, a Windows 512 MB phone might have less features compared to a phone with 1GB memory.
+For example, a Windows 512 MB phone might have fewer features compared to a phone with 1GB memory.